https-deeplearning-ai/fast-prototyping-of-genai-apps-with-streamlit/M3/Lesson_01/deploy/README.md

 - To deploy, go to Snowsight's [Streamlit in Snowflake](https://app.snowflake.com/_deeplink/#/streamlit-apps)

 ## Deploy to Streamlit Community Cloud
-- In the course, watch the *"Deploying to Streamlit Community Cloud"* video
+- In the course, watch the *"Deploying to Streamlit Community Cloud"* video and also "Connecting Streamlit Community Cloud to Snowflake" video
 - To deploy, go to [Streamlit Community Cloud](https://streamlit.io/cloud)
+- Once the app is deployed, make sure to add the proper secrets information to connect to Snowflake as mentioned in the first bullet point.
+This is provided in this repo at [`.streamlit/secrets.toml`](.streamlit/secrets.toml)